 The Neil Mackenzie Adventure Grant

-2020: The fourth VOC Neil Mackenzie Adventure Grants have been announced.
+2021: The fifth VOC Neil Mackenzie Adventure Grants will be announced in March 2021.
 Jointly funded by VOC (The University of British Columbia Varsity Outdoor Club) and The Neil Mackenzie Trust applications from members of VOC are invited – see more details, here.

 Natalie Maslowski and Zoe Hackett plan a self propelled trip to the Isle of Skye and the Outer Hebrides, in Scotland.
 Originally planned for summer 2020 the trip has been postponed, due to Covid 19.

 Nick Hindley, Harlin Brandfold, Duncan Pawson and one other are planning a “Big Wall” climbing expedition to Pangea in the remote Coastal Range in British Columbia.
 Originally planned for summer 2020 the trip has been postponed, due to Covid 19.